jpburstrom/supercollider/README_BELA.md

 Get the source code
 ===================

-My modified source code is in this git branch here, called `bela_hackery`.
+My modified source code is in this git branch here, called `bela_hackery_v02`.
 If your Bela is still connected to the network you can grab it directly:

     cd /extrabela
-    git clone --recursive -b bela_hackery_v01_master https://github.com/sensestage/supercollider.git
+    git clone --recursive -b bela_hackery_v02 https://github.com/sensestage/supercollider.git
     cd supercollider

 I believe that the Bela system image already includes most of SuperCollider's build dependencies.
-The updates to cmake/gcc described above are incurred because I'm using the latest `master` version of SC rather than 3.6.
+The updates to cmake/gcc described above are incurred because I'm using the latest `master` version of SC rather than 3.8.

 Compiling and installing